MingyangCN/algorithm/README.md

 # algorithm
-Some solutions based on C, C++ and Python
+Some solutions based on C, C++ and Python.
 Record the process of problem solving duing the period of undergraduate

 # 目录